DoSomething/darwin/README.md

 - Is it well commented?

 __Responding to feedback on your pull request__
-- Don't take comments personally, it should be a conversation not a personal attack.
+- Don't take comments personally: it should be a conversation not a personal attack
-- Make sure you understand _why_ you're making the requested changes, does it make sense? does it improve the code?
+- Make sure you understand _why_ you're making the requested changes: Does it make sense?
+Does it improve the code?
 - After you're done implementing the changes, re-ping for a second review!